Our team

 ALIGN Steering Group Member

 Dr Catherine Brennan is a safeguarding specialist who has worked at a senior level across a range of sectors including alternative provision and with the young homeless.
-She has previously been Head of School for an Independent Special School and Operations Director for an un-registered alternative provision.
+She has previously been Head of School for an Independent Special School and Operations Director for a non-school alternative provision.

 She currently consults for a range of organisations including the Ministry of Defence, and specialises in complex independent safeguarding investigations.
 Dr Brennan is a published author, and has been involved in designing and delivering a range of training courses on topics including safeguarding, professional standards, and non-restrictive behaviour management across specialist and mainstream settings.